 Voila!
 You’ve added the first videos to your shiny new playlist.
 You can further customize the playlist by using some of the tools that come with each video.
 Arrange the videos by clicking on the two-line menu on the left of each video, and simply drag it up or down.

 When you hover over a video, a menu will appear on the right.
 From there, you can save the video to other playlists, remove it, move to the top or bottom, or set the video as a playlist thumbnail.
-Therefore, to make your playlists look more neat and appealing, you'll need to create and add a custom thumbnail to your video.
+Therefore, to make your playlists look more neat and appealing, you’ll need to create and add a custom thumbnail to your videos.
 To improve the performance of the playlist and the video, take a look at these tips on creating a clickable YouTube thumbnail.

 Now, let’s take a look at the second and simpler way to create a playlist.
 For this, you need to go to the video you want to add to a playlist.
 It can be your own video or a nice new track you’ve just found.
 When the video opens, click the “Save” button on the bottom- right side menu.